 Starting out with Bible Translation (BT) seminars conducted first among PBS staff, the local Bible translation experts, or more familiarly called Translation Consultants, eventually extended the equipping to other individuals from different churches and organizations.
 These experts include Bishop Daniel Arichea, Dr. Anicia Del Corro, Rev. Noli Mendoza, and Rev. Carmel Cartera.

 These seminars were later on dubbed under Bible Caravans, since the seminars reached not only Metro Manila but also the neighboring provinces in Luzon.
 In succeeding years, provinces in the Visayas and Mindanao areas would also be reached, as Bible distribution also extends its reach to more provinces, and PBS develops more auxiliary offices in cities like Cebu, Davao, and Pampanga.

-In 2014 (check if correct year), the seminars were renamed Bible Relevance in Modern Times Seminars, with the unchanging goal of equipping more people in studying and propagating God’s Word, the Bible.
+In 2014, the seminars were renamed Bible Relevance in Modern Times Seminars, with the unchanging goal of equipping more people in studying and propagating God’s Word, the Bible.